mrkline/ece453/doc/schemas.md

     - "unsupported request" - The request was valid but the system could not fulfill it.
                       An example may be requesting a game setup with more players than the system supports.

-- "message" - (OPTIONAL) A field containing any text message to accompany the error code
+- "message" - A field containing any text message to accompany the error code.
+Empty if there is no message.

 ## Setup